Robust Probabilistic Temporal Logics: Preliminaries

-i.e., the probability of the prefix~$\pathprefix$ (which is $1$ if $\size{\pathprefix} = 1$, i.e., if $\rho = s$).
-Using Carathéodory's extension theorem, we lift $\probmes_{s}$ to a measure on the $\sigma$-algebra induced by the cylinder sets of path prefixes starting in $s$.
-See, e.g.,~\cite{schilling} for details.
-All sets of paths used in the following are measurable.
+Using Carathéodory's extension theorem, we lift $\probmes_{s}$ to a measure on the $\sigma$-algebra induced by the cylinder sets of path prefixes starting in $s$ (see, e.g.,~\cite[Theorem 1.41]{klenke} for details.
+All sets of paths used in the following are $\omega$-regular (see, e.g., \cite[Chapter 1]{gtw} for background on $ \omega$-regular languages) and therefore measurable.